-It is easy to see why when you board the mint-blue “skoolie," or tiny home on wheels, and view its interior, which includes wood floors, heat and air-conditioning, a kitchen, dining area, living room, a bathroom with a shower and a rear lounge area complete with a flat-screen TV.
-The home on wheels comes equipped with a generator and solar panels on top, along with a roof deck accessible by a rear ladder.
-All packed into 225 square feet.
+It is easy to see why boarding the mint-blue “skoolie,” a type of renovated home-on-wheels popular around the country.
+A peek inside reveals wood floors, heat and air-conditioning, a kitchen, dining area, living room, a bathroom with a shower and a rear lounge area complete with a flat-screen TV.
+The 225-square foot vehicle comes equipped with a generator, solar panels and a roof deck accessible by a rear ladder.

-Ovejas, a digital marketing professional and designer, decided to begin working on the vehicle last February as a “passion project” after seeing other skoolies on social media.
-She bought a 2001 bus in New Jersey, drove it home to Lindenhurst and laid out the interior with a builder friend, Jose Rivera, who did most of the physical labor for the conversion during the next four months.
+Ovejas, a digital marketing professional and designer, decided to begin working on the vehicle in February as a “passion project” after seeing other skoolies on social media.
+She bought a 2001 bus in New Jersey spotted on Craigslist, drove it home to Lindenhurst and laid out the interior with a builder friend and collaborator, Jose Rivera, who did most of the labor over the next four months.